Documentary about indie band The National opens Tribeca festival

-NEW YORK, April 17 (Reuters) - Music documentary “Mistaken for Strangers,” a tale about two brothers and the indie rock group The National, opens the Tribeca Film Festival on Wednesday, which this year features nearly 90 feature films from 30 countries.
+NEW YORK (Reuters) - Music documentary “Mistaken for Strangers,” a tale about two brothers and the indie rock group The National, opens the Tribeca Film Festival on Wednesday, which this year features nearly 90 feature films from 30 countries.

 The documentary was made by Tom Berninger, the younger brother of the Brooklyn group’s lead singer Matt, who follows the band behind the scenes on a world tour.